justinband/justinband.github.io/README.md

     * For example, this repository is called `justinband.github.io`.
     <br/>

+2. Clone the repository.
-2. Using a command line, clone the repository.
+    * In a command line, run the following:
     ```
     git clone https://github.com/username/username.github.io
     ```
     * This will copy the online repository to your local files.
     * The command line is a quicker way to execute tasks that would take a long time  with a GUI.

 The reason Git is used is because it's a powerful tool used for distributed version-control.
-In brief, this means that files can be hosted and maintaind in an online repository like GitHub.
+In brief, this means that files can be hosted and maintained in an online repository like GitHub.
 Furthermore, Git tracks previous versions of those files and catalogs the differences.
 Andrew Etter says that version control is "one of the most important functions of a technical writer" and Git will do it all for you with little hassle.

 #### 2. Adding a Resume to the Repository

-1. Create an `index.md` file.
+Your resume should be named `index.md`. **This exact name is important**

-    * Create this file in your local copy of the repository.
+1. Create `index.md` in the local repository.

-    * `index.md` will be your resume formatted in markdown.
+    * This file is your resume formatted in markdown.
-        * **_This name is important._**

-    * GitHub Pages first wants to render a file named `index.md`.
-If no such file exists, GitHub Pages will then render `README.md`.
-If neither files exist, GitHub Pages will not render anything.
     <br/>

 2. Push `index.md` to your GitHub repository

-    * In a command line, navigate to your local repository and then run the following commands.
+    * In a command line, run the following:
     ```
     git add *
     git commit -m "Added index.md"
     git push -u origin master
     ```

 Markdown is one of many lightweight markup languages.
 By far, Markdown is the most used lightweight markup language as it is simple, human-readable, and free.
 Moreover, Markdown and other lightweight markup languages are easy ways to get content on a webpage.
 Most lightweight markup languages can be easily converted to HTML, which is subsequently used by web technologies to render the content.
-In terms of this guide, coordination between a static-site generator and a Markdown file can easily create a webite hosting a resume.
-Additionally, using these tools with Git allows for Markdown files be easily managed, versioned, and tracked.
+In terms of this guide, coordination between a static-site generator and a Markdown file can easily create a website hosting a resume.
+Additionally, using these tools with Git allows for Markdown files to be easily managed, versioned, and tracked.

 #### 3. Launching the Website

 * In a browser, go to `https://username.github.io`. `username` being your GitHub username.

-As Etter says, building a website like the one in this README is an easy of distributing a variety of information.
+As Etter says, building a website like the one in this README is an easy way of distributing a variety of information.
 Instead of sending out paper resumes (which is so 2010) a website makes a resume easily accessible to anybody, anywhere, all the time.

 ## Customization